-The Library has a number of electronic resources that can be accessed from the reference rooms, from the University’s network, or remotely; the main advantages of these with respect to the free information available on the web are:
+The Library has a number of electronic resources that can be accessed from the thematic rooms, from the University’s network, or remotely; the main advantages of these with respect to the free information available on the web are:

 - A guarantee of reliability and scientific quality;